KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

     if ( !$value ){}
 ```

-You will see `!` used more by people that come from other languages like C#.
+You will see `!` used more by people that come from another languages like C#.

 ## -and

-You will need check multiple conditions very often.
 You can combine expressions with the `-and` operator.
 When you do that, both sides need to be `$true` for the whole expression to be `$true`.

 ``` posh
     if ( ($age -gt 13) -and ($age -lt 55) )